mitkox/aks-edge-utils/hands-on/install/install.md

 In this lab, we will use Azure virtual machine to do a single machince setup and deployment.

+#### Step 1: Create a Azure virtual machine with WIndows 11 Pro installed.

 1. Sign in to Azure
 Sign in to Azure portal at: https://portal.azure.com.